 7. Whether the vector species requested already occur at the destination or in contiguous regions from which immigration could reasonably be expected to occur

-Once the requested materials are received by the MR4, the advisory sub-committee that reviews requests for live material will consider the request using materials distributed by e-mail or FAX.
+Once the requested materials are received by the MR4, the advisory sub-committee that reviews requests for live material will consider the request using materials distributed by e-mail.

 After review of a request for live vectors is complete, the MR4 may either approve the request, approve the request for some of the species or stocks requested, or may deny shipment of live vectors if it reviews the above description and believes significant risk exists.
 The requester will be notified and remediation, if possible, can be made in response to the risk factors identified by the MR4.
 If acceptable risk reduction cannot be made, the MR4 will not ship live material.
 Approvals will be valid for the entire three years of user registration unless significant alterations of conditions at the destination occur that would increase risk.